christos/attribute_choices/README.md

 A plugin to help you map your database enumerations to human readable form.

-Given an attribute with discreet values in the database, you can provide a mapping to the model for those discreet values to a human readable strings.
+Given an ActiveRecord model with an attribute that has some discreet values in the database, AttributeChoices provides convenient methods to access the display values for that attribute.

 Example
 =======